econnet/econ/econ-1.0.rst

 Bonds don't change ownership.
 The profit through ownership is higher than the interest on bonds.
-Also, the interest on bonds can be considered in the pricing of the product.
+Also, the interest on bonds can be considered in the product price.

 .. _`du`: